GUIDE 2025

 Australia

 The average medical writer’s salary in Sydney, Australia, is AU$117,055 per year or AU$56 per hour.
-Entry-level positions (1-3 years of experience) start at AU$83,255, while most experienced medical writers earn up to AU$145,159.
-The average salary for medical writers in other Australian cities like Perth, Melbourne, and Brisbane is also similar.
-When it comes to the living cost, it is 85% higher than the rest of the world.
+Entry-level positions (1-3 years of experience) start at AU$83,255, while the most experienced medical writers earn up to AU$145,159.
+The average salary for medical writers in other Australian cities like Perth, Melbourne, and Brisbane is similar.
+When it comes to the cost of living, it is 85% higher than the rest of the world.
 Sydney and Perth are also a part of the world’s most expensive cities list.

 Education

-Besides having a relevant degree and some work experience, medical writers can also build out competitive skills by attending professional certifications and enrolling in education courses.
+Besides having a relevant degree and some work experience, medical writers can also build competitive skills by obtaining professional certifications and enrolling in education courses.
 Many colleges and universities offer academic courses and professional certifications for medical writers.

 Ending Note

 Above all, the salary for a medical writer depends on your employer and industry.
-However, your medical or scientific knowledge, qualification, and work experience also have a significant impact on the salaries.
-Whatever the case may be, focus on building your medical writing experience and keep yourself up to date with the latest scientific research and publications to negotiate for a competitive salary.
+However, your medical or scientific knowledge, qualification, and work experience also impact the wages.
+Whatever the case, focus on building your medical writing experience and keep up with the latest scientific research and publications to negotiate a competitive salary.

 Josh Fechter